Courses Taught

 Self and Meaning

-Introductory level course organized around the theme of the powers and limits of narrative thought; investigates central questions in philosophy of mind, epistemology, social philosophy, and ethics through short stories, literary nonfiction, and contemporary philosophical texts.
+Introductory course organized around the theme of the powers and limits of narrative thought; investigates central questions in philosophy of mind, epistemology, social philosophy, and ethics through short stories, literary nonfiction, and contemporary philosophical texts.
 Fall 2021; Fall 2022, 2 sections.

 HUNTER COLLEGE